-If you have unpaid rent, past due rent, or late rent and have applied or are planning to apply for rent relief, our accommodation request letter may be able to help you avoid eviction and stay in your housing until rent relief is received.
+If you have unpaid rent, past due rent, or late rent and have applied or are planning to apply for rent relief, our Request to Stay in Housing Letter Generator may be able to help you avoid eviction and stay in your housing until rent relief is received.

 - Is there a COVID-19 related reason you or someone in your house cannot work and are now facing eviction or a housing crisis?